MKT 2010 PRINCIPLES OF SELLING (3 credits)

-Provides a management guide to the flow of products from suppliers to manufacturers, manufacturers to distributors, distributors to retailers, and manufacturers to retailers.
-Logistics will be discussed and described in all phases of the transportation system including rail, truck, air, and water borne shipments.
-Help engage students in the overall workings of logistics including an overview of employment opportunities in logistics management.
+Provides a management guide to the flow of products from suppliers to manufacturers, manufacturers to distributors, distributors to retailers and manufacturers to retailers.
+Logistics will be discussed and described in all phases of the transportation system, including rail, truck, air and water-borne shipments.
+Engages students in the overall workings of logistics, including an overview of employment opportunities in logistics management.

 Prerequisite: MKT 2080